NCbeebs/gbit-public/README.md

 - **Marketplace Interface**: Direct integration with smart contract functions for listing, purchasing, and making offers on tickets.
 - **Multi-environment Support**: Automatic configuration switching between local development, testnet, and mainnet deployments.

-The frontend architecture emphasizes gas efficiency by implementing smart caching, batch data fetching, and optimized re-rendering strategies.
-It provides comprehensive error handling and user feedback for all blockchain interactions, making the complex smart contract functionality accessible to users regardless of their technical expertise.